 I’ve kept these short tips to provide a range of examples.
 For more detailed help, see below.
 Remember not to give a whole book to a teacher on how to teach your child unless they really want it.
-Read one yourself and provide one or two tips as suggestions:
+Read one yourself and offer to pass along one or two tips as suggestions:

 Terri James Bellis, When the Brain Can’t Hear.
 (Auditory processing disorders).
 Click here for my review.

 Melinda Boring, Heads Up Helping: Tips and Tricks for Working With ADD,ADHD, and Other Children with Challenges—written mainly for homeschooling these children, but some tips adaptable for small classrooms.
 My review is here.